 The spinal column connects the entire body and protects the spinal cord, which controls the functioning of all your body’s cells, tissues, and organs.
 The brain sends messages down the spinal cord telling the body what to do.
-It sends messages controlling conscious actions, such as telling the legs to walk or the arms to lift an object, and actions bereft of conscious thought, such as telling the lungs to breathe or the heart to beat.
+It sends messages controlling conscious and unconscious actions, such as telling the legs to walk or the lungs to breathe.
 When the spinal cord is injured, paralysis or other devastating injuries can result.
-Unfortunately, there are many situations in the maritime industry that put crew members of a ship or harbor workers at risk of spinal injury.
+Unfortunately, there are many situations in the maritime industry that put crew members of a ship or harbor workers at risk of a spinal injury.

 Maritime Spinal Cord Injury Lawyer

 If you are a seaman or a worker at a harbor or dock who has suffered an injury to your spinal cord in the course of your duties, you have a right to compensation for the damages you’ve suffered.
-A dedicated maritime injury lawyer at Anderson Carey Williams & Neidzwski, LLP can assist you if you have suffered a serious injury at sea, such as an injury to the spine.
+A dedicated maritime injury lawyer at Anderson Carey Williams & Neidzwski, LLP can assist you if you have suffered a serious spinal injury.
 Call today at 1 (800) 262-8529 to schedule a free consultation.

 - Maritime Duties Leading to Spinal Cord Injuries (SCI)

 - Long-Term Effects of Damage to the Spine

 - Maritime Employer Liability for Injury to the Spinal Cord

 Working on a ship, in a shipyard, or on a dock is often a strenuous job that requires significant physical activity.
 Working as a deckhand, commercial fisherman, longshoreman, or other maritime employee requires heavy lifting, bending, and other actions that put strain on the back.